AI-Assisted Development for Scientific Workflows

 "Design a feature engineering strategy for small molecule binding affinity."

-Why Opus?
+Why Claude?

 Output: Text specification or detailed blueprint